mati217/project2/README.md

-## This project shows NBA data from https://app.balldontlie.io/ generates graphs from pyplot.
+## This project shows an NBA dashboard.
+API data is from https://app.balldontlie.io/.
+The dashboard graphs are generated from pyplot.
+This uses the Flask web framework and jinja.